contyk/fairy/README.md

 cpanspec, which is a tool for generating SPEC files (the core of every RPM package) from CPAN distributions.
-However, over time I realised this could easily be a generic tool, generating arbitary packages for nearly any packaging system from nearly any source.
+However, over time I realised this could easily be a generic tool, generating arbitary packages for nearly any packaging system from nearly any source repository.

 So, the long-term plan is:

-* Support multiple pluggable source modules (e.g. CPAN, CTAN, GitHub)
+* Support multiple pluggable source modules (e.g. CPAN, CTAN, Ruby Gems)
 * Utilize templates to support various output formats (e.g. SPEC, ebuild)
 * Be smart about metadata; attempt to figure out the required dependencies (e.g. using Tangerine for perl, possibly adapt other generators for other languages)
 * Given the above, unlike cpanspec, don't bother with support for updating; this tool should only be used for generating new packages